Inventive AI vs 1up SOC 2 and ZDR

 -

-- Single Sign‑On (SSO) using SAML with major identity providers (Google, Microsoft, Okta and others) for central access governance
+- Single Sign-On (SSO) via SAML with providers like Google, Microsoft, Okta

 -